sucessonarede/dermaplastica/replit.md

 **Reports Module:** Real-time analytics dashboard displaying clinic performance metrics.
 Shows average ticket value, average discount percentage (calculated across ALL quotes including zero-discount ones), and top procedures by sales count and revenue.
 Data aggregated from quote_items table using SQL GROUP BY operations.

 **Quote Builder - Dermalift Protocol:** Patient-centric interface with dialog-based patient selection.
 Displays four Dermalift pillars (Sustentação, Estruturação, Embelezamento, Revitalização) in a horizontal scrolling layout.
 Supports interactive procedure selection with unlimited quantity multipliers (no min/max limits) for all procedures, and a discount pricing system with visual indicators.
-The summary panel displays individual procedure subtotals and total investment value in real-time.
+The summary panel displays individual procedure subtotals, discount percentage input, installment calculator, bonus list management, and total investment value in real-time.
 Real-time calculation prioritizes custom prices over discounted prices, then mL/base prices.
 Observations/notes can be added per procedure.
+Discount percentage is applied to the subtotal to calculate the final total.
+Installment input divides the total by the number of installments and displays the per-installment value.

 **Presentation Module:** Dynamic, fullscreen presentation accessible via `/apresentacao/:quoteId`, featuring 8 slides detailing the Dermalift methodology.
 Utilizes Embla Carousel for transitions.
 Includes a "Personalized Plan" slide displaying patient details, selected procedures with quantities, and total investment, incorporating discounts and per-procedure notes.